 - If you are having treatment as a couple - be it heterosexual or lesbian - you both need to sign.

 - Only the decision about freezing your own eggs or sperm you sign alone.

-for the complete list of consent forms.
-Here are the most common ones:
+Here are the most common consent forms

 - consent for the ART treatment;